Skip to Content

 Student Leadership Opportunities

 Student leaders form an important part of the LSWA community by helping to promote the wellbeing and inclusion of all LSWA students.
 They serve as role models who build connections between LSWA staff, faculty, and students, and communicate important program information to existing and prospective students.
-Students can serve in leadership roles as Student Assistants, Resident Advisors, or a Program Recruiters.
+Students can serve in leadership roles as Peer Assistants, Creative Mentors, Resident Advisors, or Student Recruiters.
 They can also return to the program as second-year students.

-Students apply in the October of their first year in the hopes of returning to LSWA—and Alice Lloyd Hall—as Student Assistants in their second year.
-SAs in the Lloyd Scholars for Writing and the Arts serve as role models by guiding and mentoring first-year students, and by actively helping students to feel included.
-SAs partner with RAs to lead LSWA clubs, plan small- and large-group activities, and encourage students to meet program and housing requirements.
-Student Assistants commonly express how integrated they feel among their peers and within the LSWA community.
-SAs receive a stipend, and students often serve in this role before becoming RAs.
-The call for applications goes out in October for the following fall, though students may express their interest any time by contacting lswa@umich.edu.
+Students apply in the fall of their first year in the hopes of returning to LSWA—and Alice Lloyd Hall—as Peer Assistants in their second year.
+PAs in the Lloyd Scholars for Writing and the Arts serve as role models by guiding and mentoring first-year students, and by actively helping students to feel included.
+PAs partner with CMs and RAs to lead LSWA clubs, plan small- and large-group activities, and encourage students to meet program and housing requirements.
+PAs attend LSWA training, Student Leadership Meetings, as well as the All-Community Meetings.
+Peer Assistants commonly express how integrated they feel among their peers and within the LSWA community.
+PAs are paid an hourly wage, work about 8-10 hours/month, and students often serve in this role before becoming CMs or RAs.
+The call for applications goes out in October for the following fall, though students may express their interest any time by contacting [email protected].

 Creative Mentors

-CMs are juniors or seniors in the program whose creative talents and strengths support LSWA projects and initiatives over the course of the year.
-CMs also serve as supplemental advisors to the SAs in their roles as club leaders, and may also lead a club themselves.
-In collaboration with SAs and RAs, they may help to plan programs, events, and activities for our students.
-They will attend LSWA Student Leadership Meetings and trainings and our All-Community Meetings, and they may also assist with LSWA recruitment efforts, and social media/outreach/PR.
-CMs work about 8-10 hours/month and are compensated for their efforts by LSWA.
+CMs are juniors or seniors in the program, who previously served as a PA, whose creative talents and strengths support LSWA projects and initiatives over the course of the year.
+CMs also serve as supplemental advisors to the PAs in their roles as club leaders, and may also lead a club themselves.
+In collaboration with PAs and RAs, they may help to plan programs, events, and activities for our students.
+They will attend LSWA trainings, Student Leadership Meetings, and our All-Community Meetings, and they may also assist with LSWA recruitment efforts, and social media/outreach/PR.
+CMs work about 8-10 hours/month and are paid an hourly wage.

 Resident Advisors